 Welcome to the Lake Victoria Shepparton Fishing Guide.
-Lake Victoria in Shepparton was formally a swamp and repurposed in 1929 runs along with the township of Shepparton located next to the caravan park.
-It’s a popular lake for walkers, cyclists, picnics, BBQ’s, kayakers and bird watching.
+Lake Victoria in Shepparton was formally a swamp and repurposed in 1929 to run along with the township of Shepparton located next to the caravan park.
+It’s a popular lake for walkers, cyclists, picnics, BBQs, kayakers and bird watching.
 Fisheries have done a great job here to stock this lake with native fish species including cod, golden perch and trout.
 This is a very shallow and weedy water system which can be very difficult to fish without having your baits immediately covered in weed.
 For those who can master this system, it has a range of fish as a reward.
 This system is stocked regularly with Trout and Golden Perch.
-Its a great spot for kids with walking tracks around the Lake and several jetties to fish from not to far away from BBQ and picnic facilities.
+It’s a great spot for kids with walking tracks around the Lake and several jetties to fish from not too far away from BBQ and picnic facilities.

 Things to do Shepparton